MattNolanLab/MattNolanLab.github.io/_pages/data_and_code.md

 ---
 layout: page
-permalink: /repositories/
+permalink: /data-and-code/
-title: code & tools
+title: data & code
-description: An overview of the lab's published code and tools.
+description: An overview of the lab's published data, code, and tools.
 nav: true
 nav_order: 5
 ---

+For papers on which Matt is senior author, code can be found [here](https://github.com/MattNolanLab) and data [here](https://datashare.ed.ac.uk/handle/10283/777).
+For papers on which Gülşen is senior author, data can be found [here](https://datashare.ed.ac.uk/handle/10283/4369).

 ## GitHub users